 Private development sites are inspected upon completion of construction.
-If there are deficiencies, a punch list is created by the construction inspectors to be completed by the developer.
+If there are deficiencies, a punch list is created by the Engineering Services inspectors to be completed by the developer.
 Final acceptance does not occur until all deficiencies have been remedied.

-Training for Staff and Professionals (S5.B.5.d., S5.B.5.e.)
+2.5.2.4 TRAINING FOR STAFF AND PROFESSIONALS (S5.B.5.D., S5.B.5.E.)

-The Development Services Center is responsible for providing information to construction site operators and design professionals about training available regarding how to (1) install and maintain effective erosion and sediment controls, (2) comply with the requirements of Appendix 1 of the Permit and (3) apply the BMPs described in the Spokane Regional Stormwater Manual.
-The City must keep copies of information provided to construction site operators.
-If information is distributed to a large number of design professionals at once, the dates of the mailings and lists of recipients also must be kept.
+The Development Services Center is responsible for providing information to construction site operators and design professionals about training available regarding how to (1) install and maintain effective erosion and sediment controls, (2) comply with the requirements of Appendix 1 of the Permit and (3) apply the BMPs described in the SRSM.
+Copies of information provided to construction site operators are kept.
+If information is distributed to a large number of design professionals at once, the dates of the mailings and lists of recipients should also be kept.

 Staff and professional training is provided for employees and design professionals to aid in reaching water quality goals, ensure permit compliance, and reduce pollution to stormwater runoff.
 Five training modules were developed, including NPDES Overview, Operations and Maintenance, Facility Inspections, Site Plan Review, and Illicit Discharge.
-Training was also provided for low impact development.
-Records are kept including training materials, the date of training, and attendees.
+Training was provided for LID and records should be kept including training materials, the date of training, and attendees.